pavel-khritonenko/khritonenko-ru/gRPC/readme.md

 }
 ```

-Interested things to notice - that response `WalletsList` already has the collection `Wallets` defined, it couldn't be null, and all methods have `Task<T>` semantic.
+Interesting things to notice - that response `WalletsList` already has the collection `Wallets` defined, it couldn't be null, and all methods have `Task<T>` semantic.
 Again, we haven't defined any C# DTO manually, all records and enums were generated for us by proto compiler (`protoc`), all we've done - defining messages and services using `protobuf3` syntax.
 That means that we have the single source of the truth.

 Let's run this service and try to query it.